There’s so much to do when moving. Our experts have been through it all and have compiled a list of ways to help manage moving stress.

 Cops were called, heated words were exchanged and, eventually, all the stuff was unloaded with little repercussions.
 But the incident underscores just how important it is to thoroughly research your moving company options and go with one that is vetted and reliable.

-Karla and James were moving in a big city and tried to save money by loading up the family minivan and schlepping everything they owned across town.
+Karla and James were moving to a big city and tried to save money by loading up the family minivan and schlepping everything they owned across town.
 You can guess what happened next.
 The minivan broke down three blocks away from their old place.
 So they had to bring all their boxes and furniture back into the old apartment and watch as the new tenant moved in around them.

 They had to get the van towed to a repair place and call their uncle to come in from the suburbs with his pickup to get everything to their new apartment.